Types of institutions

 The Act relating to Primary and Secondary Education (the Education Act) regulates general upper secondary education and vocational training.
 The county authorities are responsible for the schools and the vocational training.
 A large majority of the schools are public.

-The Act on Private Schools regulates private upper secondary education.
+The Independent Schools Act regulates private upper secondary education.
 The Act sets out criteria that private schools must meet to be considered of equal standing to public schools and thus be eligible for public funding.

 Upper secondary education and training is available all over the country to ensure equal education for all.
 The equity principle for all primary and secondary education requires equality of access.
 Within each county, upper secondary courses are also provided in remote areas.
 The vast majority of 16 to 19-year-olds live at home.